dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 <img src="/images/reactorkitexample/reactorkit4.png" width="800" height="400">
 __ref__ : github.com/ReactorKit/ReactorKit

 In this image, Reactor's role is like __state manager__.
-As you guys know, When the action comes asynchoronously from View, there exists delay to complete the action and to make a state.
+As you guys know, When the action comes asynchoronously from view, There exists delay to complete the action and to make a state.

-__Mutate()__ process action, convert to mutation, and send the mutation to reduce() function.
-Because __reduce()__ return state which is converted from mutation, we can reflect state from the reactor immedietly on View.
+__Mutate()__ processes action, converts to mutation, and sends the mutation to reduce() function.
+Because __reduce()__ returns state which is converted from mutation, we can reflect state from the reactor immedietly on view.

-Furthermore, Some cases we need to bind servies api on reactor to show view state.
+Furthermore, we usually need to bind servies api on reactor to show view state.
-In this case, __mutate()__ send state to the view based on action, and service.
-Mutate() also can send state to service as well.
+In this case, __mutate()__ sends state to the view based on action, and service.
+Mutate() also can send state to service.

-From the reactor, Action is input, and state is output. these action (input) and state (output) is stream, and we can implement it with RxSwift.
+From the reactor, Action is input, and state is output. these action (input) and state (output) is stream, and we can implement it using RxSwift.

 Next, Here are one-line explaination for each reactor functions from [ReactorKit](https://github.com/ReactorKit/ReactorKit)